 Electronics emphasize sportiness.
-The "Golf R Touch" is equipped with the 292-PS USA-engine of the new Golf R. Of course, any other drive system could be installed in this Golf as well.
-However, since the new R engine serves as the proxy here, and the car was dynamically configured accordingly, a special "race staging" function is also provided.
+The "Golf R Touch" is equipped with the engine of the new Golf R in Europe with a power output of 221 kW / 300 PS.
+Of course, any other drive system could be installed in this Golf as well.
+However, since the R engine serves as the proxy here, and the car was dynamically configured accordingly, a special "race staging" function is also provided.
 It is activated via the large 12.8-inch touchscreen, and it simulates a wide variety of parameters - creating a sort of test drive while stationary.
 The engine sound is played back over the loudspeakers of the sound system during acceleration, images of the drive itself are projected on the touchscreen, all relevant vehicle data are shown in the Active Info Display; the car boosts chassis vibrations by seat actuators, and finally the lighting is modified in the interior.
 Race staging illustrates how more parameters can be personalized and electronically simulated than ever before.